 other systems and applications.

-automatically deactivate those users on all other systems
+automatically deactivate those users across integrated systems

 - Self-service requests: